When life feels stale, and your mind and body feel listless and unmotivated, setting a new fitness goal can help you feel energized again.

 To find your 1RM in the gym, you’ll need to do a test lift to warm up.
 One way to do this is to start with a much lighter weight that allows you to do 12 repetitions.
 Then, rest for a few minutes and attempt your 1RM with your target weight.
 Err on the side of caution; you don’t want to destroy a knee or throw out your back.
 And it’s probably wise to have a friend nearby for an emergency assist (“spot,” as they say in the gym) in case it’s required.

 Once you know your 1RM, you can track your progress over time by retesting it every few weeks or months.
-As you get stronger, you should be able to gradually lift more weight.
+As you get stronger, you should be able to lift more weight gradually.
 And that’s how you’ll know you’re making progress on your fitness journey.

 Tips for Tracking Your Progress in the Gym